joestradamus/ethics-in-tech/PITCHME.md

 technology

-> has the power to make the world a more inclusive place, simply by building interfaces that reflect *all* its users.
-When the needs of trans people are made explicitly visible within an interface, everyone who uses that interface gets a subtle reminder that trans people exist.
+> When the needs of trans people are made explicitly visible within an interface, everyone who uses that interface gets a subtle reminder that trans people exist.

 Wachter-Boettcher, Sara. *Technically Wrong: Sexist Apps, Biased Algorithms, and Other Threats of Toxic Tech*. p.
 197